 6.59.2 Guidance to language users

-allocators in the declarative parts of library level tasks, since these might raise Storage_Error, and thus result in failure of task activation.
+Avoid allocators in the declarative parts of library level tasks, since these might raise Storage_Error, and thus result in failure of task activation.

 Perform static analysis of worst-case stack usage for all tasks to ensure that memory space allocated to all tasks’ stacks is sufficient.